Khaled-AlAsadi/Safari-Tour/README.md

 ### Frequent Visitor Goals:

 - As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.
-- As a Frequent User, I want to learn about various animals.
+- As a Frequent User, I want to learn about various animals, so I can widen my horizons.

 ## Features